6 min read

 2. Standardization

-These aspects illustrate how agile methods combined with lightweight test plans can not only increase efficiency, but also increase team satisfaction and engagement.
+These examples highlight how agile methods and lightweight test strategies can increase not only operational efficiency but also team satisfaction and commitment.

 What are lightweight test plans and why are they important?